agrinko/jquery-contenteditable/README.md

 #### validate(content: string): boolean|void

-Invoked each time before `apply` callback is invoked to validate the actual content.
+Invoked each time before `save` callback is invoked to validate the actual content.

 Return `false` if content is invalid, and anything else otherwise.

-If the value was considered invalid when exiting edit-mode, the last valid value (which was passed to `apply` callback) is restored.
+If the value was considered invalid when exiting edit-mode, the last valid value (which was passed to `save` callback) is restored.

 The basic case is to check if value is not empty: